PatrickWeaver/twilio-example/README.md

 ### You will need to set values for the following environment variables:

 - ACCOUNT_SID -- Get this from Twilio it is a long alphanumeric string
-- AUTHTOKEN  -- Same as above
+- AUTHTOKEN  -- Also get this from Twilio, also a long alphanumeric string
 - FROM_TWILIO_NUMBER -- This is a phone number you bought on Twilio